 Most recipients will not need to take any action.
 If you do not take any action, all of the apportionment offered to each field will be accepted by default.
 Any tenant identified on the water card will be allowed to use the apportionment within their farm unit and offer any unused portion to the Agricultural Water Clearinghouse (Clearinghouse).

 All apportionment accepted is on a take‐or‐pay basis, which means that payment will be required after the end of the year for any unused portion of the apportionment unless the unused water is transferred through the Clearinghouse.
 If a tenant is identified on the water card, the tenant at the end of the year will be billed for that unused portion of the apportionment, unless otherwise specified on the Apportionment Acceptance Authorization (AAA) form; if no tenant is identified on the water card then the owner will be billed.

-If you do not wish to accept all of the offered apportionment for a given field in 2015, you must submit an AAA form for that field.
+If you do not wish to accept all of the offered apportionment for a given field in 2018, you must submit an AAA form for that field unless you previously submitted an AAA form for that field limiting the acceptance of apportionment and marked as valid until a new form is received.
 Generally, the AAA form allows you to designate the acceptance of all, some, or none of the offered apportionment for each field under your account.
 There are also other options on the AAA form that apply to leased fields.
 IID staff can help explain these other options.
 AAA forms must be signed by the landowner or landowner designee to be valid, a separate AAA form is required for each field.